andy489/Data_Structures_and_Algorithms/Trees/Introduction to Trees.md

 The HTML source code and the tree accompanying the source illustrate another hierarchy.
 Notice that each level of the tree corresponds to a level of nesting inside the HTML tags.
 The first tag in the source is <img src="https://latex.codecogs.com/svg.latex?\Large&space;<html>"> and the last is <img src="https://latex.codecogs.com/svg.latex?\Large&space;</html>"> All the rest of the tags in the page are inside the pair.
 If you check, you will see that this nesting property is true at all levels of the tree.

+Here is the tree that corresponds to each of the HTML tags used to create the page.

 ![](https://bradfieldcs.com/algos/trees/introduction/figures/htmltree.png)

 ### Definitions